Student Action

 Campus Greens is the student-led sustainability club at HWS.
 They advocate sustainable practices on campus and encourage a healthy, environmentally conscious lifestyle within the HWS community.
 The club meets once/week to discuss ideas and plans for helping address the social and environmental problems on campus.
 This can be about conserving energy, waste management, social inequalities, local food purchasing, and more.
 If you are a dedicated student that wants to be a part of creating a solution, then join Campus Greens is for you!

-For more information, visit the Campus Greens facebook page.
+For more information, visit the Campus Greens facebook page or the Campus Greens Instagram page.

 Student Research Opportunities